Compact hidden charm pentaquark states and QCD isomers: numerical results and discussions

+to fit the mass spectra and to determine the adjustable parameters and their errors in the Minuit program~\cite{4380cftm}. $N$ is the total number of mesons and baryons. $M_i$ is the experimental mass of the ith meson or baryon and $m_i$ is its predicted mass in the model. $w_i$ is its corresponding weight for fitting mass spectrum better.
+For the heavy parts, their weights are equal to 1.
+For the light parts, especially for $\pi$ and $K$ mesons, their values are greater than 1, such as 2 and 3.

-Within the framework of the MCFTM, we can fit the mass spectra of meson and baryon ground states by approximately strict solving two-body and three-body Schr\"{o}dinger equations with the GEM wave functions.
-The parameters and spectrum are presented in Tables~\ref{parameters} and \ref{meson-baryon}, respectively.
-From Table \ref{meson-baryon}, one can see that the meson and baryon ground states, from the lightest $\pi$ to the heaviest $\Upsilon(1S)$, can be simultaneously accommodated in the MCFTM very well with only a few adjustable model parameters.
-Compared with the experimental values, the meson and baryon masses are reproduced within the errors of at most 38 MeV ($\phi$ meson).
+Finally, we can obtain the optima parameters and spectra, which are presented in Tables~\ref{parameters} and \ref{meson-baryon}, respectively.
+Moreover, we can also arrive at the mass errors for mesons, baryons and pentaquark states, just several MeV~\cite{4380cftm}, introduced by the errors of the parameters.
+From Table \ref{meson-baryon}, one can see that the meson and baryon ground states, from the lightest $\pi$ to the heaviest $\Upsilon(1S)$, can be simultaneously accommodated in the model very well with only a few adjustable model parameters.
 The fact indicates that the multibody confinement potential based on the color flux-tube picture may be a valid dynamical mechanism in the phenomenological description of the properties of meson and baryon states.
 Of course, other properties of those states need further study, which is left for the future work.